alexgl-github/alexgl-github.github.io/_posts/2021-03-23-Gumbel-Softmax.md

 ## Gumbel-Softmax

 For some deep learning problems we need to sample discrete data.
-Let's use a toy problem of finding index of the largest value in the input random array.
+For example, let's use a toy problem of finding index of the largest value in the input random array.

 Numpy implementation: